ryavse11/ryan_choi_portfolio/AWS ML Lead Prioritization/README.md

 <h2 align="left">Summary </h2>

 The marketing lead prioritization in AWS was traditionally based on the likelihood of an opportunity created by the associated individual, where the possibility is measured using lead scores.
 The project (Lorem) aims to measure the impact after applying a machine learning approach to predict marketing qualified leads(MQLs) that would convert into sales qualified opportunities (SQOs).
-For the project, Chungwoo(Ryan) designed and pulled scoring model feature sets, trained the ML model, led multi-phased A/B testings, and then analyzed the test results to determine if there is enough evidence in the sample data to draw conclusions on the ML-based lead prioritization model.
+For the project, Ryan designed and pulled scoring model feature sets, trained the ML model, led multi-phased A/B testings, and then analyzed the test results to determine if there is enough evidence in the sample data to draw conclusions on the ML-based lead prioritization model.

 <h2 align="left">Implementation </h2>

-Chungwoo(Ryan) worked on training the ML model on Commercial Sector(CS) data set that he pulled from the AWS Jarvis database cluster.
+Ryan trained the ML model with Commercial Sector(CS) data set pulled from the AWS Jarvis database cluster.
 Starting with around 73k MQLs having ‘completed follow up’, he split the sample into two data sets - training and test - based on a date.
-The ML model trained on the data set before applying to the test set.
 The training outcome produces a numeric value, which is called the ML-score.
 Then, the ML-score was used to rank marketing qualified leads (MQLs) from high to low priority.
 For example, if MQL A has an ML-score of 0.7, and MQL B has an ML-score of 0.4, MQL A will be prioritized over MQL B.

 <a href="https://github.com/ryavse11/ryan_choi_portfolio_0129/blob/main/AWS%20ML%20Lead%20Prioritization/ML_traning_dataset_01.SQL">ML Traning Dataset SQL</a>